andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 ![ElasticSearch Class Structure](../assets/images/elasticsearch-classes.png)

 One of the attributes of this architecture that may seem strange and un-ruby/rails like is using a full class for a query.
-ActiveRecord, for instace, uses class and instance methods on a model for queries/scopes.
-Our rationale here was that elasticsearch queries can be *very* complex, and have a large amount of supporting code to generate these queries.
-Encapsulating them as methods would have lead to bloated, confusing classes.
+ActiveRecord, for instance, uses class and instance methods on a model for queries/scopes.
+Our rationale behind our `Engine` query class was that ElasticSearch queries can be *very* complex, and have a large amount of supporting code involved in their generation.
+Encapsulating this logic as methods alone would have lead to bloated and confusing classes.

 It should be noted the index classes implement a 'client' method that is an instance of Stretcher::Index, through which all actual elastic search operations are performed.